rollkit/rollkit/state/block-executor.md

-# BlockExecutor
+# Block Executor

 ## Abstract

 The `BlockExecutor` is a component responsible for creating, applying, and maintaining blocks and state in the system.
-It interacts with the mempool and the application via the ABCI interface.
+It interacts with the mempool and the application via the [ABCI interface].

 ## Component Description

 The `BlockExecutor` is initialized with a proposer address, `namespace ID`, `chain ID`, `mempool`, `proxyApp`, `eventBus`, and `logger`.
 It uses these to manage the creation and application of blocks.
 It also validates blocks and commits them, updating the state as necessary.

 ## Detailed Description

 - `NewBlockExecutor`: This method creates a new instance of `BlockExecutor`.
 It takes a proposer address, `namespace ID`, `chain ID`, `mempool`, `proxyApp`, `eventBus`, and `logger` as parameters.
+See [block manager] for details.
 - `InitChain`: This method initializes the chain by calling `InitChainSync` using the consensus connection to the app.
 It takes a `GenesisDoc` as a parameter.
 - `CreateBlock`: This method reaps transactions from the mempool and builds a block.
 It takes the current state, the height of the block, last header hash, and the commit as parameters.
 - `ApplyBlock`: This method applies the block to the state.
 It takes the current state, the block ID, and the block itself as parameters.
 It can return the following named errors:
   - `ErrEmptyValSetGenerate`: returned when applying the validator changes would result in empty set.
   - `ErrAddingValidatorToBased`: returned when adding validators to empty validator set.
 - `Validate`: This method validates the block.
 It takes the state and the block as parameters.
-It applies the following validations:
+In addition to the basic [block validation] rules, it applies the following validations:
   - New block version must match state block version.
   - New block height must match state initial height.
   - New block height must be adjacent to state last block height.